 Our little scooting-mad kiddos test-ride all the scooters we review.
-We also believe that if you want truly honest feedback, then you need to get a family who has paid for and owned the scooter for more than a year to dish the dirt – and that’s just what we do.
+We also believe that if you want genuine feedback, then find a family who has paid for and owned the scooter for more than a year to dish the dirt – which is just what we do!

-Read on to learn if the Micro Mini Deluxe is really all it’s made out to be.
-And whether it will withstand the real-life punishment your child will put it through.
+Read on to learn if the Micro Mini Deluxe is really all it’s made out to be and whether it will actually withstand the real-life punishment your child will put it through.

 At a glance